psklavos1/adaptive-city-nerf/README.md

 ---
 ## Usage
-The repo support meta-training a model on an offline dataset,evaluating a meta-trained model to streamed incoming views and finally a viewer for rendering the model and or monitoring live adaptation.
+The repo supports meta-training a model on an offline dataset, evaluating a meta-trained model to streamed incoming views and finally a viewer for rendering the model and or monitoring live adaptation.

 ### 1) Offline Meta-Learning
 In the offline phase, we perform meta-learning on the dataset, training the region-specific NeRF experts to learn a good parameter initialization.